Affordable Homeownership IS Within Reach!

 *New Homeownership Opportunities Available!

 Two, Single-Family Homes Planned for Morrisville Borough!

 Make Morrisville your “Home Sweet Home”!
-Applications are now being accepted for two new homes we’ll be building on Harrison Avenue in Morrisville Borough!
+Applications are now being accepted for a new home we’ll be building on Harrison Avenue in Morrisville Borough (one home is currently under contract)!
 The 1200-square-foot houses will have three bedrooms, one bathroom (with plumbing for a powder room), and central air conditioning.
 View the Harrison Avenue, Morrisville, Floor Plans.
 We build to Energy Star rated standards!
-Construction will begin as soon as a homebuyer is selected.
-More info is available here: Harrison Ave, Morrisville Flyer.
-Contact Stefanie Clark for more information: 215.822.2812 x307 or firstname.lastname@example.org.
+Construction at 35 Harrison Avenue, Morrisville, will begin as soon as a homebuyer is selected.
+More info is available here: Harrison Avenue, Morrisville Flyer.
+Contact Stefanie Clark for more information: 215.822.2812 x307 or email@example.com.
 House listing is also available on PAHousingSearch.com.

 Homeownership Program applicants must: